zeekay/vim-beautify/README.md

   - docformatter _(default)_

 ## Usage
-You can beautify an entire buffer or range using `:Beautify`.
-You can pass an optional filetype or beautifier name to trigger a specificy type of beautification, if you are editing a Markdown file and want to beautify a JSON code block, for instance: `:Beautify json`.
+You can beautify a buffer or range using `:Beautify`.
+The appropriate beautifier (or beautifiers) will be run according to detected filetype.

+An optional filetype or beautifier name may also be specified to trigger a specific beautifier regardless of detected filetype.
+For instance, to beautify a block of JSON inside of a Markdown file you can simply select a range and call `:Beautify json`.

 ## API
 You can customize the existing beautifiers, arguments used or define new